Turn plastic waste into jobs, dignity, and cleaner communities.

 Results that strengthen the case

-The playbook reports that RDI leadership programs trained 627 young people across 26 provinces in the Democratic Republic of the Congo in 2025.
-It also reports an indirect reach of up to 1.37 million Bukavu residents through urban clean-up initiatives, eco-friendly pavers, and environmental education projects.
+RDI leadership programs trained 627 young people across 26 provinces in the Democratic Republic of the Congo in 2025.
+It also reports an indirect reach of up to 1.37 million of Kinshasa residents through urban clean-up initiatives, eco-friendly pavers, and environmental education projects.

 Training and employability